Cadillac in Formula One: Establishment (2023–present)

+The project has been described as part of an effort to expand American involvement in top-tier motorsport.
+Team representatives have emphasized community engagement, workforce development, and long-term competitiveness over short-term marketing aims.

 Constructor personnel

 Graeme Lowdon, the former CEO of Virgin and Marussia, was hired as the inaugural team principal.

 In December 2024, Cadillac hired the former Virgin and Marussia CEO, Graeme Lowdon, as team principal.
 Lowdon is overseen by Dan Towriss, the CEO of TWG Motorsports.
 The team has hired several alumni of "Team Enstone" in senior roles, including: Formula One chief technical officer Pat Symonds, operations officer Rob White, technical director Nick Chester, aerodynamicist Jon Tomlinson, and advisor Naoki Tokunaga.
+Former Scuderia Ferrari race engineer, Xavi Marcos, is chief race engineer.

 In March 2025, Lowdon said that he intended to hire drivers based on merit, although he "[saw] no reason why an American driver [could not] be selected on merit".
 Mario Andretti had stated that the team planned to pair an experienced driver with a younger American driver, who would likely be Andretti Global driver Colton Herta.
 Five months later, Cadillac announced former World Drivers' Championship runners-up Sergio Pérez and Valtteri Bottas as their inaugural driver line-up, citing their experience over American options such as Herta and Josef Newgarden.
 Herta later agreed to become a test driver and depart IndyCar for FIA Formula 2 in with support from Cadillac.
-Simon Pagenaud, Pietro Fittipaldi, and Charlie Eastwood also joined the team as simulator drivers.
+Simon Pagenaud, Pietro Fittipaldi, Charlie Eastwood, and Alec Udell also joined the team as simulator drivers.
+In January 2026, Bottas' former Sauber teammate Zhou Guanyu joined the team as their reserve driver.

+On August 12, 2026, Marcin Budkowski was appointed as Team Principal, replacing Graeme Lowdon.
+On September 24, the team announced they had signed former Red Bull Racing Chief Designer Craig Skinner, taking the role of Chief Development Engineer, with former Aston Martin Aerodynamics and Deputy Technical Director Eric Blandin, having previously worked at Red Bull, Ferrari, and Mercedes, joining as Head of Aerodynamics.
+Tim Lean also joined the team as Chief Engineer, following previous tenures at Ferrari, Red Bull, and McLaren.